milohuang/reverie/README.markdown

 It is extremely easy to create your blog, CMS, brochure and any other kind of sites with Reverie.
 You can see some [samples](http://foundation.zurb.com/prototyping.php) on ZURB and how they make these prototypes.
 Did I just mention Reverie works well with [bbPress 2.0](http://bbpress.org/) and [BuddyPress 1.5](http://buddypress.org/) even without styling?

+###Support###

+We created a group for lovers of Reverie and Foundation.
+If you have some topics related to customization or styling, you can post them on our [Google Group](https://groups.google.com/d/forum/reverie-framework).
+For issues specifically related to Reverie, post them on Github.

 ###Links of Reverie###
 * Homepage:      http://themefortress.com/reverie
 * Introduction:  http://themefortress.com/blog/reverie-versatile-html5-wordpress-framework-25